FERACCRU Capsule, hard Ref.[7648] Active ingredients: Ferric maltol

 Pharmacodynamic interactions

-Concomitant use of chloramphenicol with iron should be avoided as chloramphenicol delays plasma iron clearance, incorporation of iron into red blood cells and interferes with erythropoiesis.
+Concomitant use of chloramphenicol will delay plasma iron clearance, incorporation of iron into red blood cells and interfere with erythropoiesis (see section 4.4).

-Concomitant use of iron with methyldopa should be avoided as oral iron may antagonise the hypotensive effect of methyldopa.
+Concomitant use of iron with methyldopa may antagonise the hypotensive effect of methyldopa (see section 4.4).

 Fertility, pregnancy and lactation